lucylee-412/todo-app/README.md

 PSQL was used to create the database.
 The configuration can be found [here](db.js).

+Make sure you have the latest version of Express and Node installed.

+`npm install`
 After connecting to the PSQL server, use `npm run dev` to run the API.

 ```